-Associate Professor, Cinema Art and Science
+Associate Professor, Cinema and Television Arts

 Jim Rohn combines his comic book chops and video game history in the animation classroom.

 In film, ad-libbed lines can elevate scenes; in photography, candid pictures can shine.
 But in animation, there's no room for improvising.
 Before animators begin hand-drawing or computer-generating thousands of frames, every move has been planned out.

 "When you see a finished animated film, nothing is for granted," says animation professor Jim Rohn.

 Luckily, his professional path had some room for investigation.
 In his journey to Columbia's award-winning animation program, Rohn drew covers for Dark Horse Comics, released his own graphic novels and animated video games for mainstream developers.

 “I always had a love for cartoons, comics, graphic novels and animation,” says Rohn, “and it all kind of played together.”

 Rohn grew up inspired by Disney movies and Saturday morning cartoons, and he studied illustration at the Kubert School in Dover, New Jersey (founded by comics legend Joe Kubert).
 A required animation class with Disney veteran Milt Neil introduced Rohn to the labor-intensive process.

 “The sheer craftsmanship of it won me over,” he says.
 “My curriculum afterwards I split halfway between animation and illustration.”